vuejs/docs/src/guide/transitions-enterleave.md

 ### CSS Animations

-CSS animations are applied in the same way as CSS transitions, the difference being that `v-enter` is not removed immediately after the element is inserted, but on an `animationend` event.
+CSS animations are applied in the same way as CSS transitions, the difference being that `v-enter-from` is not removed immediately after the element is inserted, but on an `animationend` event.

 Here's an example, omitting prefixed CSS rules for the sake of brevity: